Patient research FAQs

 Do I have to decide to take part straight away?

 If you are happy to get involved in a research study, you will need to give informed consent, to show that you understand what is being asked of you and to confirm you agree to take part.
-You should not give your consent if you are unclear about any aspect of the research.

 What does taking part in research involve?